 By: Troy Swainston – Chief Executive Officer – Eastern Football League

-Good luck to all teams on the weekend and remember to tune into the Eastland match of the round on 1377 SEN+ or watch the live stream via the EFL website.
+Good luck to all teams on the weekend and remember to tune in to the Eastland finals match of the round on 1377 SEN+ Saturday and Sunday or watch the live stream via the EFL website.